aamamun24/MediMart-Client/README.md

-# 💊 Next.js Medicine Shop - Frontend
+# 💊 Fine Med Medicine Shop - Frontend

 A modern, responsive frontend for an online medicine shop built with Next.js, Redux Toolkit, RTK Query, Tailwind CSS, and Mongoose (for backend integration).
 This project focuses on providing a seamless shopping experience for customers looking to buy medicines online.